japinol7/teams-generator-services/services/README.md

   * listAllTeams: Lists all generated teams.

 * remove-contestants
-  * removeContestants: Remove one or more contestants.
+  * removeContestants: Remove one or more contestants. <br />
+    This will remove them from the team they belong.

 * replace-contestants
   * replaceContestants: Replace one or more contestants. <br />